dotdm26/PathTracer/README.md

 A path tracer program developed in C++, based on the Ray Tracing in One Weekend guide by Peter Shirley: https://raytracing.github.io/books/RayTracingInOneWeekend.html

 Originally a part of a bigger group project from Aalto University's C++ course (Sep - Dec 2023).
 All personal contribution was taken from the project and reuploaded here.
-The majority of the program was developed using pure C++, although the SFML library was used to draw and export the image.
+The majority of the program was developed using plain C++ & STL, although the SFML library was used to draw and export the image.

 ![image](https://github.com/dotdm26/PathTracer/assets/56063151/bcfadf56-c2d2-4998-8a09-18612b147d13)